niravb1992/jumbleplace/README.md

 ![](https://github.com/niravb1992/jumbleplace/blob/master/screenshots/MainActivity.png)

-## Other features
+# Features
+* Scores
-* Save your score at the end of the game and view all your past scores in one place.
+    * Save your score at the end of the game and view all your past scores in one place
+    * Share your scores
+* Settings
     * Set how many countries you'd like to guess per game.
 * Optimized for tablets.

 ![](https://github.com/niravb1992/jumbleplace/blob/master/screenshots/ScoresActivity.png)